sugarlabs/musicblocks/Docs/guide-ja/README.md

 ![alt tag](../header-icons/sort.svg "sort button")

-The *Sort* button will reorder the ピッチ in the matrix from highest to lowest and eliminate any 重に *ピッチ* blocks.
+The _Sort_ button will reorder the ピッチ in the matrix from highest to lowest and eliminate any 重に _ピッチ_ blocks.

 ![alt tag](../header-icons/close-button.svg "close button")

-You can hide the matrix by クリックing on the *Close* button (the right-most button in the top row of the grid.)
+You can hide the matrix by クリック ing on the _Close_ button (the right-most button in the top row of the grid.)

 ![alt tag](../header-icons/erase-button.svg "erase button")

 There is also an Erase button that will clear the grid.